wp-plugins/video-sidebar-widgets/readme.txt

  Video networks includes Youtube, Vimeo, BlipTV, Google, etc. This plugin consist of 2 widgets and 1 TinyMCE editor button.

 == Changelog ==

+= 5.8 =

+Let YouTube and Vimeo video print iframe embed code, the others remains unchanged.
+Now Youtube and Vimeo video plays in iOS.
+Use two forward slashes for Youtube and Vimeo video src as shown in their original embed code, therefore should work in both http and https environment.
+Some adjustments to admin layout.
+Thanks to qcdars for the pointers.

 = 5.7 =